 If you meet the entrance requirements for a course that interests you, it is worth finding out further information.
 If you do not meet the entry requirements, consider how you might acquire them (for example, if you would like to do a Certificate III, but it requires a Certificate II to enter, then look at the Certificate II course first).

 Course information by industry area

 Another way to explore TAFE course options is by industry.
-Search for the webpage of your closest TAFE.
 Go to the Courses tab and click on an industry.

 Identify an industry that interests you